 - The need for technologies, tests, interventions or devices with the potential to diagnose AD at its earliest stages.

-- The need for technologies, tests, interventions, epidemiological studies, or devices with the potential to benefit individuals suffering from the symptoms of TBI or AD.
+- The need for technologies, tests, interventions, epidemiological studies, or devices with the potential to benefit individuals suffering from the common symptoms of TBI or AD.

-- The need for technologies, tests, interventions, epidemiological studies, or devices with the potential to reduce caregiver burden for individuals affected by the symptoms of TBI or AD.
+- The need for technologies, tests, interventions, epidemiological studies, or devices with the potential to reduce caregiver burden for individuals affected by the common symptoms of TBI or AD.

 The PRARP has identified several research focus areas which are viewed as avenues towards addressing the PRARP overarching challenges.
 These are technical in nature, and represent research disciplines most suited to the PRARP's overarching challenges: